iqtree/iqtree.github.io/doc/Estimating-amino-acid-substitution-models.md

 Estimating linked exchangeabilities
 -----------------------------------

-Starting with version 2.3.1, IQ-TREE allows users to estimate linked exchangeabilities under [profile mixture models](Substitution-Models#protein-mixture-models).
+Starting with version 2.3.5, IQ-TREE allows users to estimate linked exchangeabilities under [profile mixture models](Substitution-Models#protein-mixture-models).

 To start with, we show an example:

-    iqtree2 -s <alignment> -m GTR20+C60+G4 --link-exchange-rates -te  <guide_tree> -me 0.99
+    iqtree2 -s <alignment> -m GTR20+C60+G4 --link-exchange -te  <guide_tree> -me 0.99

 Here, IQ-TREE applies a (freely-estimated) 20x20 rate matrix `GTR20` with the [profile mixture model](Substitution-Models#protein-mixture-models) `C60` (other model such as C10 can also be used) and Gamma rate heterogeneity across sites.
-The option `--link-exchange-rates` tells
+The option `--link-exchange` tells
 IQ-TREE to link GTR20 rates across all 60 mixture classes: without this option IQ-TREE will estimate 60 GTR20 matrices!